Ehanlion/mist_obsidian/0. Mist Chapter 1/World Plot/Act 1 Plot Plans.md

 - [[Karak-Ulgurath]] is the prophesized arrival of [[The Stormlord]], who is said to rise every 500 years
 - By raising this aspect early, [[Fedorov Barovick VII]], [[Tennyson Heralds]], and [[Silvan Gile]], through the guise of [[Fedorov's Legion]] and associated parties, can gain the full support of [[The Aquan Nations]] and their vast armies of Aquan Troops.
 - In return, [[The Aquan Nations]] offer their support for conquest of [[The Whitecliff Plateau]] and [[Gandoras City]], but also offer their elite casters to harbor prisoners of [[The Whitecliff Plateau]] to both mine [[The Sunken Caverns]] for an artifact called a **[[Shard]]**, and research that [[Shard]] through a network of captured Librarians, [[Vivian Lovejoy]] included.
+	- This is why the miners from [[Saddle-Port]] and [[Vivian Lovejoy]] are imprisoned
+	- The miners excavate the caved in ruins of underground complexes of [[The Many]]
+	- The librarians are controlled as a think tank to research old texts research the monuments of [[The Many]]
+	- The librarians also are forced to enchant for [[Fedorov's Legion]], used as grunt work for long, laborious, and draining enchantment rituals
 - This plan to attack [[The Whitecliff Plateau]] starts with raids for prisoners: Librarians and Miners.
 This is first
 - Then after a while, intimidation raids will occur to scare people.
 There are bigger, bolder attacks on fishing fleets and whole towns.
 - Then they launch full scale destruction efforts, aiming to wipe out the Western most towns, further from [[Gandoras City]]